'Fear the Walking Dead': June Was Right to Kill Virginia

 But these aren’t ideal circumstances, and choosing not to mete out justice can have major consequences as well.
 We saw that on the main “Walking Dead” series after the Savior War when all the Saviors got essentially a blanket pardon except for Negan, who was kept alive in lockup for six years.

 So the communities ended up with a serial killer picking off former Saviors, which in turn stirred up other problems.
-All of it could have been avoided — emphasis on could — had Rick and co. implemented some kind of truth and reconciliation situation so everyone would have the opportunity to actually deal with what just happened.
+All of it could have been avoided — emphasis on could — had Rick & Co. implemented some kind of truth and reconciliation situation so everyone would have the opportunity to actually deal with what had just happened.

 But they didn’t, and a bunch more people died than needed to.

-His repeated return to this pacifistic mindset is one of Morgan’s most annoying traits.
+Morgan’s repeated return to this pacifistic mindset is one of his most annoying traits.
 It’s his eternal conflict.
 And he was wrong here.
 A strong hand was needed, not a soft one.

 On the other side, torturing Virginia to death or whatever Strand had planned isn’t going to help either.
 It’s not a great precedent, sure, but it would probably make everyone involved a worse person.